rubiojr/sake-tasks/README.markdown

 It's the marvelous Sake, system-wide Rake.
 http://errtheblog.com/posts/60-sake-bomb

+## Current tasks

+The following sake tasks are installed:

+	sake git:analyze:commits:flog_frequent   # Flog the most commonly revised files in the git history sake git:close                           # Delete the current branch and switch back to master sake git:manpages:install                # Install man pages for current git version sake git:open                            # Create a new branch off master sake git:pull                            # Pull new commits from the repository sake git:push                            # Push all changes to the repository sake git:status                          # Show the current status of the checkout sake git:topic                           # Create a new topic branch sake git:update                          # Pull new commits from the repository sake mysql:dump                          # Dump the database to FILE (depends on mysql:params) sake mysql:load                          # Load the database from FILE (depends on mysql:params) sake ssh:install_public_key              # Install your public key on a remote server.

 ## Adding new recipes/tasks

 The installer rake task `rake install` works by assuming that each `.sake` file contains one sake task.
 This allows it to uninstall the task from sake first, and then re-install it (sake barfs if you attempt to reinstall an existing task).